sgalles/ceylon-gradle/README.md

 State of this project
 --------------------
+Not usable.
 This was a simple experiment but basically I won't work on this anymore as there are better way to integrate Gradle+Ceylon, arguably using the Gradle embeddable API for instance

 Description
 --------------------